The Eurosystem’s primary objective is price stability.

-The official price measurement takes into account not only the price shown but also any changes in quantities.
-This means that if the quantity of a supplied product has changed but the quality and price have remained the same, the statisticians carry out a quantity adjustment to ensure that the price is measured correctly.
-In other words, if, for example, the same product has the same price as before despite a reduced quantity (e.g. a smaller amount in each package), this is recorded as a “hidden” price increase.
+The official price measurement takes into account not only the specified price but also any changes in quantities.
+This means that if the amount of product in a package has changed but the quality and price have remained the same, the statisticians carry out a quantity adjustment to ensure that the price is measured correctly.
+In other words, if, for example, the same product has the same price as before despite its quantity being reduced (e.g. a smaller amount in each package), this is recorded as a “hidden” price increase.
 The price adjustment method described here is typically applied to food and other non-durable goods.

 The Federal Statistical Office uses the prices of the goods in the basket to calculate the consumer price index (CPI) in Germany on a monthly basis.
 This measures the average change in the prices of all goods and services purchased by households for consumption purposes.
 The annual change in the consumer price index, i.e. compared with 12 months earlier, is expressed as a percentage and is called the inflation rate.
 The change in the CPI is the value to which journalists refer when talking about the inflation rate in Germany.

-The higher the expenditure share, the greater the impact on the price index.
+The higher the expenditure share of a goods category, the greater the impact on the price index.

-The basket of goods is constantly updated at the individual product level.
-By contrast, the Federal Statistical Office deliberately keeps the weighting scheme of a given base year constant for five years when calculating the consumer price index since the price index should only reflect price changes and not changes in spending habits.
-It would no longer be possible to identify price changes in isolation if the expenditure weights were also changed monthly in the official price measurement, i.e. if “purchasing behaviour” were to change continuously.
+The basket of goods is continuously updated at the individual product level.
+By contrast, the Federal Statistical Office deliberately keeps the weighting scheme of a base year constant for five years when calculating the consumer price index since the price index should only reflect the price changes and not changes in consumption habits.
+It would no longer be possible to identify price changes in isolation if the expenditure weights were also changed on a monthly basis in the official price measurement, i.e. if “purchasing behaviour” were to change continuously.